Resources for Washington workforce development professionals

-Please note the following resources as the federal government shutdown continues.
+Please note the following resources for Washington workforce development professionals.
 Local workforce development area staff and partners are encouraged to check this page for updates.
 Please contact Communications Manager Andrew Lenderman with questions.

 - Please click here for the latest updates on SNAP from the Washington Department of Social and Health Services.